 Engine Cylinder Leakage

-Cranking compression tests help identify cylinders that have lower pressure than the rest.
+Cranking compression tests help identify cylinders with lower pressure than the rest.
 The cylinder leakage test helps pinpoint the area of concern and measures the amount of leakage as a percentage.

-When there is excessive cylinder leakage, begin by visually searching and listening for a leak.
+When there is excessive cylinder leakage, visually search and listen for a leak.
 The valves, rings, and head gasket seal the combustion chamber.
-The intake valve leads to the intake manifold, and the exhaust valve leads to the exhaust tailpipe.
+The intake valve leads to the intake manifold, and the exhaust valve leads to the tailpipe.
 The piston rings lead to the crankcase and the PCV valve in the valve cover.
 Finally, the head gasket between the head and the block seal the cylinder and the engine's cooling system.

 Troubleshooting Cylinder Leakage